muratk5n/thirdwave/en/README.md

 ---

+Not cool.. not cool at all

+"@LeeCamp

+My TV show Redacted Tonight has been deleted from @YouTube .
+So, even if you hate everything I ever said, are we all cool with this?
+Big tech deletes anything that goes against the corporate state.
+Does that sound fine?
+Or has America become the monster it claims to fight against?"

+---

+"@EmpireFiles

+All 550 episodes of @AbbyMartin’s legendary show Breaking The Set have just been deleted by YouTube"

+---

 The change described below would mean adding a few Ukraine-level food shortage issues on top of ones we already have.